freqtrade/freqtrade/docs/freqai.md

 Model training parameters are unique to the ML library used by the user.
 FreqAI allows users to set any parameter for any library using the `model_training_parameters` dictionary in the user configuration file.
 The example configuration files show some of the example parameters associated with `Catboost` and `LightGBM`, but users can add any parameters available in those libraries.

 Data split parameters are defined in `data_split_parameters` which can be any parameters associated with `Sklearn`'s `train_test_split()` function.
-Meanwhile, FreqAI includes some additional parameters such `weight_factor` which allows the user to weight more recent data more strongly than past data via an exponential function:
+FreqAI includes some additional parameters such `weight_factor` which allows the user to weight more recent data more strongly than past data via an exponential function:

 $$ W_i = \exp(\frac{-i}{\alpha*n}) $$